header-banner-traceability.jpg

 To keep track of the product’s history, it’s most important to use some kind of product identification technique.
 This tracking data is often transferred to the bar code of a product.
 With food or livestock animals, the most common way is a tag attached to the material or a tag through the ear for animals.

 Technologies used for the cultivation of the raw material at farms also contribute to the traceability of a product.
-If they use a GPS system and environmental observation system to do more site-specific agriculture the data of those technologies can help give insight to location and growing conditions.
+If they use a GPS system and environmental observation system to do more site-specific agriculture, the data of those technologies can help give insight into location and growing conditions.

 Traceability Legislation